AA0100000101000001/Omnitrix/README.md

 //ROTARY ENCODER SETTINGS: Use one of these options for rotary encoder
 //1.
 Uncomment for use of micro switches for encoder
 //#define MICRO_SWITCHES_ROTARY_ENCODER_ENABLED
 //2.
-Uncomment for use of magnetic encoder
+Uncomment for use of mechanical encoder
 #define ROTARY_ENCODER_ENABLED
 //3.
 Uncomment for use of magnetic encoder
 //#define MAGNETIC_ROTARY_ENCODER_ENABLED